 UK Reports New Ship Attack in Red Sea

-The unnamed ship came under attack 71 nautical miles south-west of Saleef in Yemen at about 10:06 AM UTC on Monday.
+The unnamed ship came under attack 76 nautical miles west of Al Hudaydah at about 2:05 AM UTC on Friday.
 Image Credit: UKMTO

 A new ship attack has been reported in the Red Sea, according to a British government agency monitoring maritime security in the region.

-The unnamed ship came under attack 71 nautical miles south-west of Saleef in Yemen at about 10:06 AM UTC on Monday, the UK Maritime Trade Operations agency said in a social media post.
+The unnamed ship came under attack 76 nautical miles west of Al Hudaydah at about 2:05 AM UTC on Friday, the UK Maritime Trade Operations agency said in a social media post.

+"A merchant vessel has reported that they have been struck with a missile and the vessel has sustained some damage," the agency said.

+"The crew are reported safe, and the vessel is proceeding to its next port of call.

 Commercial ships operating near Yemen have been coming under attack from the country's Houthi movement over the past four months in a response to the conflict in Gaza.